Changing the Plan or Infrastructure of a Heroku Postgres Database

 4. Exit maintenance mode

-To resume normal application operation, scale any non-web dynos back to their original levels (e.g.,
+To resume normal application operation, scale any non-web dynos back to their original levels (e.g., if you had previously scaled down a

 heroku ps:scale worker=1).